Finding the boundary: Using galaxy membership to inform galaxy cluster extent through machine learning: Methods

 \subsection{Galaxy and cluster samples}

 The TNG simulation suite identifies groups using the Friends-of-Friends (FoF) algorithm \citep{Davis1985}, where particles are grouped together by their spatial distribution.
 The \textsc{SubFind} Algorithm \citep{Springel2001,Dolag2009} identifies subhaloes based on gravitationally bound particles.
 The Friends-of-Friends (FoF) and \textsc{SubFind} algorithms are ran by the TNG Collaboration, which produce the group catalogue used in this work.
 From this catalogue, we first select samples out of all the groups and subhaloes at redshift $z = 0$.
 The selection criteria is described as follows.
-Haloes with \(M_{200, mean}\) > \( 10^{13} \, \msun \) are considered clusters, and subhaloes with \( M_{\star} \) > \( 10^{9} \, \msun \) and \( M_{dm} \) > \( 10^{9.5} \, \msun \) are considered galaxies.
-The thresholds for the galaxy definitions was motivated by the resolution limit, using subhalo mass functions, as described in \citep{Nagai2005}.
-We then group the cluster samples into four mass bins based on their $M_{200\rm,mean}$: $10^{13 \text{--} 13.5} \msun$, $10^{13.5 \text{--} 14} \msun$, $10^{14 \text{--} 14.5} \msun$, and $10^{14.5 \text{--} 15} \msun$.
+Haloes with \(M_{200, mean}\) (at $z=0$) > \( 10^{13} \, \msun \) are considered clusters, and subhaloes with \( M_{\star} \) > \( 10^{9} \, \msun \) and \( M_{dm} \) > \( 10^{9.5} \, \msun \) are considered galaxies.
+The thresholds for the galaxy definitions was motivated by the resolution limit, using subhalo mass functions, as described in \citet{Nagai2005}.
+We then group the cluster samples into four mass bins based on their $M_{200\rm,mean}$ at $z=0$: $10^{13 \text{--} 13.5} \msun$, $10^{13.5 \text{--} 14} \msun$, $10^{14 \text{--} 14.5} \msun$, and $10^{14.5 \text{--} 15} \msun$.
 These mass ranges are used for further analysis throughout the paper.
-They are chosen due to the lack of haloes with mass greater than $10^{15} M_{\odot}$ to form a mass bin of $10^{15-15.5} M_{\odot}$.
-The mass bins were chosen to contain enough cluster samples for stacking.
+They are chosen due to the lack of haloes with mass greater than $10^{15} \msun$ to form a mass bin of $10^{15-15.5} \msun$ .
+The mass bins were chosen to contain enough cluster samples for stacking, which prevented us from including haloes with mass greater than $10^{15} \msun$.